MikeDacre/fyrd/docs/api.rst

 Some other wrapper functions are defined in `run.py`, these are just little useful knick-knacks that make function submission and queue management possible.

-.. autofunction:: cluster.run.cmd
+.. autofunction:: fyrd.run.cmd

-.. autofunction:: cluster.run.which
+.. autofunction:: fyrd.run.which

-.. autofunction:: cluster.run.open_zipped
+.. autofunction:: fyrd.run.open_zipped

-.. autofunction:: cluster.run.split_file
+.. autofunction:: fyrd.run.split_file

 Indices and tables
 ------------------